el-tocino/localcroft/precise/Precise.md

 #### data

 The more data, the better.
 To a point, which is about 50k samples apparently.
 I have hit over 320 total wake word and about 5000 fake word samples (including generated sounsd).
 If you're using local uploads, you can review those and add them to your dataset.
 Once you have collected your data, try and have an 80/20 training/test split.  ie, for 100 clips, 80 go to the wakewords folder, 20 go to the test/wakewords folder.
+In a ten minute span, I can (using precise-collect) record 150 prepared words.

+It is important that your core data be sourced as much as possible from your target audience.

 ##### wake words